dekuNukem/bob_cassette_rewinder/README.md

 * 2-stage dispensing.
 Detergent first, rinse aid at later stage.

-* Made from recycled plastic, and can be recycled again.
+* Made from recycled plastic, and can be mailed back and reused.

 ## Outrageous Cost